-Our curriculum aims to develop a pupil socially, academically and spiritually.
+Our Connected Curriculum aims to develop a pupil socially, academically and spiritually.
 Our primary aim is to help develop a child so they are able to become an active member of our school community and society.

 Our children face challenges that impact on their social well-being, as a result our curriculum takes their personal development and welfare into account.

 The subjects and topics we teach enable children to learn and develop new skills.
 Central to our school connected curriculum is the development of reading, writing and mathematics.
 Reading, writing and mathematics are essential to understand the world around us.

 We align our topics and units of study with the revised national curriculum; however, we enrich our provision with key learning experiences that enable pupils to excel.

 Subjects that enable children to develop their cultural and spiritual development are key.
 This is why we study a range of religions, artists and languages.
 The children learn Spanish to understand fully their spoken language of English.
 Studying the same language family enables them to deepen their knowledge of grammar, scientific language and a key European culture.

 We enrich the learning experience with specialist teaching in music, Spanish and physical education.
 Our children can opt in to additional inter-school competitions on a Wednesday afternoon; alternatively they can attend gifted and talented language workshops or additional singing opportunities.
 All these experiences provide our children with the opportunity to develop a love of learning - they choose independently opportunities to really challenge themselves - this helps their personal development.